watinha/Pyccuracy-Accessibility-Actions/README.md

 Code architecture
 =================
 The code ir organized in two folds:

 - Pyccuracy actions implemented in python and tested with Python unit tests

 - Javascript implementation of events to be run in the browser and tested with Qunit

 In order to validate the integration of both codes (python and javascript) I am currently using a few pyccuracy base scenarios as acceptance testing for the complete application.
 If the pyccuracy scenarios are run successfully, them the applications is OK.

+check it out as a ASCII model :)

                                                                     |
 _____________         _____________           __________________    |